ChimeraX docs icon

 See also: nucleotides, cartoon, aniso, shape, BILD format, the NCBI SNFG page

 The snfg show or snfg command displays 3D-SNFG representations of glycans in the specified structures (atomic models), or all atomic models if none are specified.
-Common carbohydrate residues are identified by their PDB residue names (NAG, MAN, FUC, GAL, etc.) as per the wwPDB Chemical Component Dictionary.
 The 3D-SNFG shapes are placed at the centroid of the sugar ring, or if no ring is detected, at the residue center of mass.

 The command snfg hide removes 3D-SNFG representations from the specified structures (atomic models), or all atomic models if none are specified.